p2panda/handbook/website/docs/specification/core-concepts/permissions.md

 ## Example: Chat Schema

 In this example we want to represent chat messages and their authors.
 Authors should have a name and a profile picture.
-We also want to make sure that only key pairs controlled by the author can publish chat messages that are linked to the author's name and picture.
+We also want to make sure that only key pairs controlled by the author can publish chat messages that are linked to the auth(or)'s name and picture.

-Instances of the `account` schema have an `author` pointing at a group that contains all public keys of a user and a `picture` that contains the profile picture as a `blob`.
+Instances of the new `account` schema have an `owner` pointing at a key group that contains all public keys of a user and a `picture` that contains the profile picture as a base64-encoded `string`.

-The `group` schema has a `name` field that we can use to represent the username but we need a way to link a profile picture to that.
-We create a new schema `account` that contains both an `owner(group)` and a `relation(blob)`.
+We can use the name field on the key group as an account user name.

 **Schema `account`:**

 ```
-group: author_relation(group)
+group: owner(key_group_v1)
-picture: relation(blob)
+picture: string
 ```

-Because it has an `author_relation`, operations for this `account` schema are only valid if they are signed by one of the keys contained in the key set referred to in the `author_relation`.
+Because it has an `owner`, operations for this `account` schema are only valid if they are signed by one of the keys contained in the key group referred to in the `owner`.

 Now we can create the schema for chat messages.
 It combines the chat message's content with a link to an instance of the `account` schema.